Introducing puppy to older dogs

 The nature of dogs is that they don’t raise puppies when they are advanced in age; just like us, they want to raise their kids when they still have the energy to keep up with them.
-It’s not that the puppies are “obnoxious” to them - it’s just that they have another state of mind - puppy hood vs. senior hood.
+It’s not that the puppies are “obnoxious” to them, it’s just that they have another state of mind.
 In order to be around the older dogs, the puppy has to already have his social skills and his energy drained so they will accept him into the group.
 Think about kids who are raised by older parents or children visiting their grandparents.
 Those kids are the ones that are able to sit down in grandma’s lap and stay quiet while she reads them a book.

-The best thing we can do for the grandparents to coexist with the children is that we have to get the children tired.
-In order for them not to have a bad experience together, make sure you begin with the one pack member who is youngest in mind to guide and take this puppy under his wing because he can also prepare it.
-Eventually the parenting instincts can kick in make this dog feel, ”This is my puppy.
+The best thing you can do for the older dogs to coexist peacefully with the puppy is to tire out the little guy.
+Start walking and training the puppy as soon as possible.
+Make sure your puppy and senior dogs get along by matching the puppy with the one pack member who is youngest in mind to guide and take this puppy under his wing because he can also prepare it.
+Eventually the parenting instincts can kick in making this dog feel, ”This is my puppy.”

-Constant supervision is absolutely a must, and when you can’t be there to supervise, tire the puppy out before crating so it feels more natural to rest.
-Crating a puppy all the time until it is big enough is absolutely the wrong thing.
-Crating doesn’t create social skills – and social skills are what are going to get him through.
-Of course always, always consult a professional, and if your gut feeling tells you there’s a real danger for the puppy, then don’t do it.
-Always listen to your gut feeling.
+Constant supervision is absolutely a must, even 5-month old puppies still need to be supervised, so take the time and enjoy the journey.
+When you can’t be there to supervise, exercise the puppy before crating him.
+He will naturally want to rest.
+But don't over do it, crating a puppy all the time until it is big enough is absolutely the wrong thing to do.
+Crating doesn’t create social skills and social skills are what are going to get him through.
+Of course always consult a professional.

 Stay calm and assertive,